xtuml/models/test/testbenching/README.md

 Next, modify the following operations:
 * application test suite::init() - set the name and version of your test suite
-* test case::setup() - modify to reflect contents your test suite; do this every time you modify the contents of your test suite
+* test case::setup() - modify to reflect contents of your test suite; do this every time you modify the contents of your test suite

 ### Create Simulation Configuration